rackerlabs/docs-cloud-databases/apidocs/dev-guide/general-api-info/service-access-endpoints.rst

 You can find the complete endpoint URI with your account number appended in the service catalog that is returned in the :ref:`authentication response <review-auth-resp>`.
-Search the catalog for the service name, ``"rax:database`` .
+Search the catalog for the service type, ``rax:database`` .
 Then copy the URI from the publicURL field for the region you want to use.